UCI-Libraries/Python/README.md

 This will provide you with both Git and Bash in the Git Bash program.

-Mac OS X

-The default shell in all versions of Mac OS X is Bash, so no need to install anything.
+Mac OS X: The default shell in all versions of Mac OS X is Bash, so no need to install anything.
 You access Bash from the Terminal (found in /Applications/Utilities).
 See the Git installation video tutorial for an example on how to open the Terminal.
 You may want to keep Terminal in your dock for this workshop.

-Linux

-The default shell is usually Bash, but if your machine is set up differently you can run it by opening a terminal and typing bash.
+Linux: The default shell is usually Bash, but if your machine is set up differently you can run it by opening a terminal and typing bash.
 There is no need to install anything.

-Text Editor
+**Text Editor**

 When you're writing code, it's nice to have a text editor that is optimized for writing code, with features like automatic color-coding of key words.
 The default text editor on Mac OS X and Linux is usually set to Vim, which is not famous for being intuitive. if you accidentally find yourself stuck in it, try typing the escape key, followed by :q! (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.